Make Fun Of Life!

 “Even when you think you are supposed to be strong, it’s okay not to be.” -Nikki Banas: “Shine from Within” (18 February 2020)

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Self-Regard and Self-Acceptance” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Self-Regard And Self-Acceptance Gathered By David Hugh Beaumont.

 “Life is terribly deficient in form.
 Its catastrophes happen in the wrong way and to the wrong people.” -Oscar Wilde (Oscar Fingal O’Flahertie Wills ‘Oscar’ Wilde (1854 - 1900))